-30 SDNPA (2020): 'Sustainable Construction SPD', [online] available to access via this link
+&lt;sup>31 SDNPA (2020): 'Sustainable Construction SPD', [online] available to access via this link

-- longer-term outcomes and aspirations in this respect.
-These provisions should further ensure that proposals reflect the character and sense of place of the PTNP area. - 5.22 More broadly, enhanced habitats (trees, hedgerows, grass, shrub, etc.,) can also form important parts of landscape, townscape and villagescape character, enhancing the street scene and providing screening to restrict undesirable views.
-A key policy in this regard includes Policy EN2 (Amenity and Green Spaces) which seeks to improve green connections and the quality of the public realm between Peacehaven, Telscombe, and the surrounding landscape.
+- 5.22 More broadly, enhanced habitats (trees, hedgerows, grass, shrub, etc.,) can also form important parts of landscape, townscape and villagescape character, enhancing the street scene and providing screening to restrict undesirable views.
+A key policy in this regard includes Policy PT15 (Amenity and Green Spaces) which seeks to improve green connections and the quality of the public realm between Peacehaven, Telscombe, and the surrounding landscape.
 In this respect, proposals for new tree planting, habitat creation, pocket parks, and community gardens will be supported. - 5.23 Overall, the PTNP policies have a strong focus on protecting and enhancing landscape, townscape and villagescape character, the quality of the public realm, and local distinctiveness.